-All reports of missing students shall be directed to the Wayne State University Police Department, which shall investigate each report and make a determination whether the student is missing in accordance with this policy.
+All reports of missing students shall be directed to the WSUPD, which shall investigate each report and make a determination whether the student is missing in accordance with this policy.
 All students shall have the opportunity to confidentially identify an individual to be contacted by the university in case a student is reported missing.
 This confidential contact is deemed non-directory information under the Family Educational Rights and Privacy Act (FERPA).
 Only authorized campus officials and law enforcement officers may have access to the confidential contact information in furtherance of the missing person investigation.
-If a missing student is under 18 years of age and not an emancipated individual, WSU police are required to notify the parent or guardian of the missing student not later than 24 hours after the determination by the WSU police that the student is missing.
-WSU police will also notify the local police department where the student was last reported seen (if other than on campus) not later than 24 hours after the determination that the student is missing.
-The dean of students shall have the responsibility to make known to and available to students the provisions of this policy, and the procedures set forth herein.
+If a missing student is under 18 years of age and not an emancipated individual, WSUPD is required to notify the custodial parent or quardian of the missing student not later than 24 hours after the determination by the WSUPD that the student is missing.
+WSUPD will also notify the local police department where the student was last reported seen (if other than on campus) not later than 24 hours after the determination that the student is missing.
+The WSU dean of students and director of residential life shall have the responsibility to make known to and available to students the provisions of this policy, and the procedures set forth herein.